grjohnson1/Python/Python_Playground/README.md

 `py ks.py --display` - will play the notes and display a plot of the waves the musical note plays.

 `py ks.py --play` - will randomly play the musical notes.
 Will need to `CTRL+C` to stop running the program.

+Note: this requires `pip install PyAudio`

+## boids.py
+This is a bird migration simulator.
+Boids is a how a New Yorker would pronounce bird.
+This works with the three core rules: Separation, Alignment, and Cohesion for each bird.

+Doing a left mouse click will add a new bird to the flock.
+A right mouse click will scatter the birds similar as if they encountered an obstacle.

+`py boids.py` - will render 100 in the center and they will move from there.

+`py boid.py --num-boids #` - will render the number of birds entered.
+The default is 100.

+Note: this requires `pip install scipy`